Tuition and Fees

 These fees include all the regular charges of the University for the full academic year for registration, tuition, libraries and other academic services, athletics, creative arts, and accident insurance.

-* Per an agreement with the Provincial Government, returning students who are residents of New Brunswick will receive a “New Brunswick Discount” on both the fall and winter semesters that reduces their annual tuition fee from $7,149 to $6,911.
+* Per an agreement with the Provincial Government, returning students who are residents of New Brunswick will receive a “New Brunswick Discount” on both the fall and winter semesters that reduces their annual tuition fee from $7,292 to $7,049.
 (For the purpose of this discount, students who meet the New Brunswick Student Financial Assistance Program’s definition of New Brunswick resident are deemed to be New Brunswick students.
-In addition, returning students must have been enrolled full-time in the 2018-19 academic year and must be continuing in an undergraduate program in September 2019 to be eligible for the discount.)
+In addition, returning students must have been continuously enrolled full-time since the 2018-19 academic year and must be continuing in an undergraduate program in September 2020 to be eligible for the discount.)

 Meal Plan Only